Artemmkin/infrastructure-as-code-tutorial/docs/00-introduction.md

 The craft is called **IT operations**.
 And in almost every IT department, there is an operations (Ops) team who manages the platform where the applications are running.

-The tutorial you are about to begin will give you, a young developer, a bit of a glance into what operations work look like and how you can do this work more effectively by using **Infrastructure as Code** approach.
+The tutorial you are about to begin will give you, a young developer, a bit of a glance into what operations work look like and how you can do this work more efficiently by using **Infrastructure as Code** approach.

 Next: [Prerequites](01-prerequisites.md)